abhinav4848/Python/README.md

 # Python

-Learning python from any source I can find
+Learning python from any source I can find.

-Next:
-First order functions
-Closures
-Decorators

 How to create a scrapy project in virtual env
 Flask